Updated: Oct 20

-We have been specialising in LMC Midwives for the last 5 years.
+We have been specialising in LMC Midwives since 2012.
 You are our niche market and we enjoy giving you financial advice.
-We have advertised for 5 years in your quarterly publication Midwifery News and we have also attended your Midwifery Conference and that was an election year.
+We have attended your Midwifery Conference when it was staged at Claudelands Arena, Hamilton a few years ago.

-My wife Jo came up with the idea of midwives as you are self-employed, work more than 30 hours per week and generally do not pay PAYE and in our opinion, you are unsung heroes.
+My wife Jo came up with the idea of midwives as you are predominantly women, self-employed, work more than 30 hours per week and you don’t pay PAYE and in our opinion, you are unsung heroes.

 Hence, if you cannot work because of any disability, what is your Plan B.

-You only have protection for an accidental injury that prevents you from working and the benefit is 80% of your taxable earnings which is $6000 per month gross.
+You only have protection for an accidental injury that prevents you from working and the benefit is 80% of your previous year’s taxable earnings which may be more than you need.

-Let’s say you reduce your benefit to $30,000 per annum by applying for ACC CoverPlus Extra.
+Let’s say you reduce your benefit to $60,000 per annum (which is your budgetary requirement) by applying for ACC CoverPlus Extra.
 This is an agreed amount and does not have to be proved at time of claim.
-If you return to work part-time, you still qualify for 100% of the nominated benefit.
-The cost is more like $600 per annum.
+Even if your business continues to receive an income while you are unable to work and on claim or If you return to work part-time, you still qualify for 100% of the nominated benefit until you are back working full-time.
+Your ACC levy is adjusted accordingly.

 There has been a myth that income protection is expensive.
 However, you don’t have to have a short waiting period before the benefit kicks in and you don’t have to have a long payment period.
 And as I have shown, you can integrate income protection with ACC CoverPlus Extra and create a really effective Plan B particularly if you are self employed.